creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-10-07-Diffusion_Autoencoders.md

 # Results

-## high-level semantics and low-level stochastic variations
+## High-level semantics and low-level stochastic variations

 The figure below shows the variations when varying $$ x_T $$ with the same $$ z_{\text{sem}} $$ and the variations from different $$ z_{\text{sem}} $$ .